zoopdoop/dotlit/README.md

 # dotlit

-Literate programming source code processor.
+A literate programming source code processor.

 ## What Is dotlit?
 dotlit is a transparent extension to [Markdown](http://daringfireball.net/projects/markdown/syntax) that adds semantics to Markdown code blocks.
-dotlit allows you to easily do three things:
+It allows you to easily:

 1. Use anonymous code blocks to document a single source file using Markdown and then filter out the Markdown to recover the original source.
-This [literate programming](http://en.wikipedia.org/wiki/Literate_programming) style allows you to document your design decisions and has recently became more popular due to Jeremy Ashkenas' [Literate CoffeeScript](http://coffeescript.org/#literate) (which also inspired dotlit's creation).
 2. Use named code blocks to embed any number of source code files from any programming language into a Markdown document and then easily extract them out later.
 3. Combine named and anonymous code blocks to include dependent files inside a main source file.

-Since dotlit is a transparent extension any existing Markdown processor can process a dotlit file.
+Since it is a transparent extension any existing Markdown processor can process any dotlit file.

 ## Uses for dotlit?

 1. Adding meta documentation that you don't want to be shipped with the source code.
-These can be things like design decisions you made, checklists of requirements, references to online documentation or comments to files that don't provide for a commenting system, like json files.
+These can be things like design decisions you made, checklists of requirements, references to online documentation or comments to files that don't provide for a comments, like json files.
+This [literate programming](http://en.wikipedia.org/wiki/Literate_programming) style has recently had a reawakening due to Jeremy Ashkenas' [Literate CoffeeScript](http://coffeescript.org/#literate) (which inpart inspired dotlit's creation).
 2. Gathering and documenting a set of files.
-A good example is a [chef](http://www.opscode.com/chef/) recipe that may have five files that need customized.
+A good example is a [chef](http://www.opscode.com/chef/) recipe that may has five customized files.
 Instead of having seperate (or no) documenation on what was changed in the files you can have a single dotlit file that contains all the documenation and the files with their full paths preserved.
 3. Developing code using a single file but compiling/serving it using multiple files.
 In web development combining html, css and Javascript in a single file is